When you read something in the Bible, perhaps for the umpteenth time, but suddenly it communicates something new to you, you pay attention.

 In the verses we’ll look at below, the word in use is kaleo – “to call”.
-Notice its usages can range from “summon” (which if you’ve ever been served the legal object of the same name, you understand that you must obey and appear) to “invite”, which is how it is used in the parable in Matthew 22 of the King’s wedding feast for his son.
+Notice its usages can range from “summon” (which if you’ve ever been served the legal object of the same name, you understand that you must obey and appear) or to “invite”, which is how it is used in the parable in Matthew 22 (2564. καλέω kaléō — aorist, imperative, active) of the King’s wedding feast for his son.

-Paul in Romans 1:1 introduces this concept of a “call” to service of a sinful man– himself — by God.
+Paul in Romans 1:1 introduces this concept of a “call” to service of a sinful man – himself — by God.
 He says he was “called” to be an apostle.
 Paul isn’t a good example of the “calling” of the Church since he was uniquely and forcibly conscripted by God into His service (Acts 9:1-9)[i].
 (In 2 Timothy 1:11 he calls it “appointed”).
-This is not the experience of people in general today, or since.
+This was not the experience of people in general then, or since.
 However, since Paul received an intense revelation of God, we should obviously explore his insights about God’s act of calling men to Himself, so as to learn from him.

 In verse 1:6 he says you – the church in Rome – are among those “called to belong to Jesus Christ.”
 In 1 Corinthians 1:9 he says “God is faithful, by whom you” (those in the Church at Corinth) “were called into the fellowship of his Son, Jesus Christ our Lord.”
 (See also 1 Corinthians 7:17-24, Galatians 1:6, 5:13, Ephesians 1:18, 4:1-4, Colossians 3:15, 2 Thessalonians 2:14, 1 Timothy 6:12, 2 Timothy 1:9, Hebrews 9:15, 1 Peter 1:15, 2:9, 2:21, Jude 1:1.)